 And lastly, fifth, we weren't at all clear what the take-home message of the paper is.

-If the point of the paper is to say that current helmets don't protect very well against concussion, and, because they don't, the emphasis needs to be on coaches teaching proper tackling technique, players strengthening their neck and shoulder muscles , and officials more strictly enforcing the rules against helmet-to-helmet contact, then there was nothing new to report to MomsTEAM readers, as the fact that helmets are designed to protect against concussions in the first place, and proper tackling, neck strengthening, and rules enforcement are ways to reduce concussion risk that we have been recommending for years, and are part of Pillar Two of the Six Pillar approach to concussion risk management we outlined in our PBS documentary, "The Smartest Team."
+If the point of the paper is to say that current helmets don't protect very well against concussion, and, because they don't, the emphasis needs to be on coaches teaching proper tackling technique, players strengthening their neck and shoulder muscles , and officials more strictly enforcing the rules against helmet-to-helmet contact, then there was nothing new to report to MomsTEAM readers, as the fact that helmets are not designed to protect against concussions in the first place, and that proper tackling, neck strengthening, and rules enforcement are seen as more effective ways to reduce concussion risk, are positions we have been taking for years, and are part of Pillar Two of the Six Pillar approach to concussion risk management we outlined in our PBS documentary, "The Smartest Team."

-The bottom line is that, after considering all these factors, MomsTEAM decided not to run a stand-alone article, but to direct our readers instead to our existing, constantly updated, content on football helmets and concussion risk reduction, including these articles:Study Showing Helmet Design Can Reduce Concussion Risk Leaves Many Questions Unanswered Neck Strengthening: Reducing Concussion Risk In Football
+The bottom line is that, after considering all these factors, MomsTEAM decided not to run a stand-alone article, but to direct our readers instead to our existing, continually updated, content on football helmets and concussion risk reduction, including the following:Study Showing Helmet Design Can Reduce Concussion Risk Leaves Many Questions Unanswered Neck Strengthening: Reducing Concussion Risk In Football

 Still looking for an article about the Condini-Lloyd study that got it about right?
 Check out this article by Melissa Healy, one of our favorite sports health and safety reporters, which does a terrific job of at least presenting the major issues the research paper raises, albeit not in the depth that MomsTEAM does.